FREQUENTLY ASKED QUESTIONS

 The best option after 5 PM when there is no one to answer the phone!
 We check our email messages frequently and aspire to answer any questions in a timely fashion.

-The studio has a limited number of cubby's that may be used for storing your things.
-You may also tuck small items beside your mat.
-We kindly ask that all cell phones be away from your mat and turned off/muted for the duration of your class.
+We are now asking that students keep all personal items in their own allotted space beside your mat.
+We kindly ask that all cell phones be turned off/muted for the duration of your class.

 I have never done yoga.
 What class would you recommend?

 There are a number of classes offered for beginners.
 Hatha Essentials is a Level 1 hatha class suitable for healthy individuals.
 It incorporates poses for strength, flexibility, mindfulness and balance.
-Gentle Yoga encompasses a similar repertoire but at a lower intensity.
-Yin Yoga focuses on the stretch and breath components of yoga.
-If you have limitations of any kind, Therapeutic Yoga may be the best option for you.
-This involves an assessment with a physiotherapist prior to attending the small-capacity (maximum 6) specialized hatha class.
+Gentle Hatha and Slow Flow + Meditation encompass a similar repertoire but at a lower intensity.
+If you have limitations of any kind, a customized Clinical Yoga session may be an option for you.